SoftUni-Internal/interactive-content/EN/02-Methods/06-Value-Reference-Types.md

 [slide hideTitle]
 # Value types vs. Reference Types

+[image assetsSrc="java-fund-methods-01.gif" /]

-Now we will visually demonstrate how value types are stores, compare to reference types.
+Now we will visually demonstrate how value types are stored, compared to reference types.

 We will first initialize some primitive value type variables, followed by ones that are reference types:

 ```java
 //primitives